ngemily/ngemily.github.io/_posts/2018-06-06-strange-music.md

 ## Strange Days Ahead

 This track summarizes all the music in the film.
 It blends many of the instruments and motifs together.
-Strange assumes the motifs of kamar taj and the Ancient One, but with a cool laid back attitude.
+Strange assumes the motifs of Kamar Taj and the Ancient One, but with a cool laid back attitude.

 Strange puts his watch back on.
 It's the one piece of his clothing/costume from his past life.
-When he arrived at kamar taj he took it off.
+When he arrived at Kamar Taj he took it off.
 In away that was time suspended; he had not yet decided how to move forward.
 In his last conversation with the Ancient One he considers the possibility of returning to his old life.
 In this scene he firmly decides to remain the protector of the